SycamoreEducation/sycamoreeducation.github.io/index.md

 # Welcome

-Welcome to the Sycamore Education Devloper Handbook.
+Welcome to the Sycamore Education Developer Handbook.